-- Monitor the implementation of the IDEA and R277-750, Education Programs for Students with Disabilities. - Evaluate the standards and guidelines that establish the identifying criteria for disability classifications to assure strict compliance with those standards by LEAs. - Make determinations annually about the performance of each LEA using the categories in §300.603(b)(1). - Enforce implementation of the IDEA and these rules using appropriate enforcement mechanisms as identified in federal law. - Report annually on the performance of the State and of each LEA and Utah Schools for the Deaf and the Blind (USDB) under the IDEA. - USBE will report annually to the public on the performance of each LEA and USDB located in the State on the targets in the State's performance plan. - USBE will make each of the following items available through public means including the State's performance plan, annual performance reports, and the State's annual reports on the performance of each LEA located in the State.
+- Monitor the implementation of the IDEA and R277-750, Education Programs for Students with Disabilities. - Evaluate the standards and guidelines that establish the identifying criteria for disability classifications to assure strict compliance with those standards by LEAs. - Make determinations annually about the performance of each LEA using the categories in 34 CFR §300.603(b)(1). - ➤ Enforce implementation of the IDEA and these rules using appropriate enforcement mechanisms as identified in federal law. - Report annually on the performance of the State and of each LEA and Utah Schools for the Deaf and the Blind (USDB) under the IDEA. - USBE will report annually to the public on the performance of each LEA and USDB located in the State on the targets in the State's performance plan. - USBE will make each of the following items available through public means including the State's performance plan, annual performance reports, and the State's annual reports on the performance of each LEA located in the State.
 In doing so, the State must, at a minimum, post the plan and reports on the SEA's website, and distribute them to the media and through public agencies.

 The State must ensure that when it identifies noncompliance with the requirements of this part by LEAs, the noncompliance is corrected as soon as possible, and no later than one year after the State's identification of the noncompliance.
+In addition to correcting noncompliance, LEAs must show they understand requirements and correctly implement requirements moving forward.